Albania Travel Guide

 Female Travel in Albania

 Albanian culture is conservative, especially when it comes to gender roles.
 Outside of Tirana, you won’t see women socializing in public spaces (e.g. parks, bar cafés, etc..).
 We would ask ourselves nearly every day: where are the Albanian women?
 We were informed by a former Peace Corps volunteer that it’s stigmatized for women to socialize with men publically.
 And, it’s expected that women are home by 4:00 p.m.
 So, as two female travelers, we were often the only women walking at night, or frequenting restaurants and cafés.
-We received a great deal of stares.
+We received many stares.
 That being said, we never felt unsafe.
 But, we did feel uncomfortable.